eblohm/recipe-finder/README.md

 ```
 npm install
 npm start
 ```

 Navigate to localhost:3000 and start adding your recipes

 ### Todo

-1) Connect the form to the db.json in another directory (not in this repository at the moment)
-2) Merge the create and edit forms to DRY the code
-3) Add the search functionality
+1. Add the search functionality
+2. Make the errors more descriptive
-4) Make it look _goooood_
+3. Make it look _goooood_

 #### Future Updates

 Currently, this is _completely_ unsecured.
 There is no authentication whatsoever, it's meant to be run on a local server, nothing exposed to the internet.
 In the future, I'd like to add the following:

-1) Authentication and make it a real website!
+1. Authentication and make it a real website!
 More users = more recipes = more options to cook!
-2) Allow users (while local or when a real website) to mark meals as "made" so they can track which meals they've cooked to give them more variety
+2. Allow users (while local or when a real website) to mark meals as "made" so they can track which meals they've cooked to give them more variety